tassia/UNIX-W25-Lab8/II-multiple-choice.md

    b.
 To request the upstream repository to accept your changes and merge them.
    c.
 To delete a branch from the repository.
    d.
 To reset your local changes and pull from the main branch.
+8. Which command is used to create a git repository ?
+   a. git clone
+   b. git init
+   c. git add
+   d. git create